sahosskhan/charity-wave/README.md

 ## Acknowledgements
 - Special thanks to the creators of React JS & Tailwind CSS for their incredible frameworks.
-- Thanks to Firebase for providing secure authentication services.
 - Thanks to Vite for react project templates create and integration.